Sipley/2022-10-17-git-TDD/index.md

 {% comment %}
 AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
+This workshop is open to anyone.
+Please register through the University of Idaho Institute for Modeling Collaboration and Innovation (IMCI) here: https://imci.uidaho.edu/fall-2022-carpentries-workshops/.
+No prior coding experience is required.

 {% endcomment %}
 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}